 Saad Raja is an engineer from UET, Lahore and with an MBA from the London Business School.
-He joined DFJ ePlant ventures in 2002, prior to which he had worked at senior management levels in the international asset management and investment sector.
+Joined DFJ ePlant Ventures in 2002, prior to which he had worked at senior management levels in the international asset management & investments sector.
 His diverse experiences have included tenures with Diachi Life Mizuho Asset Management and Industrial Bank of Japan - Asset Management International.
-He joined the Board in 2009.
+He joined the Board in December 2009.